florianstijven/TCT/README.md

 The output shown above indicates that the optimal weights put all weight on the third measurement occasion.
 Alternatively, one could set `inference = "omnibus"`.
-This corresponding p-value for this estimator is consistent with the results from “classical” hypothesis tests for
+The p-value for this estimator is consistent with the results from “classical” hypothesis tests for
 $H_0: \alpha_j = \beta_j \; \forall \; j$ where $\alpha_j$ and $\beta_j$
 are the mean outcomes at $t_j$ in the control and treatment group, respectively.
-This estimator is an attrictive complement to the classical hypothesis tests as the corresponding confidence interval provides a very easy to interpret quantification of the treatment effect.
+This estimator is an attractive complement to the classical hypothesis tests as the corresponding confidence interval provides a very easy to interpret quantification of the treatment effect.
 The analysis is repeated below with this alternative estimator.